Lambda-IT/parlamentsdienste-components/src/components/pd-datepicker/readme.md

 ### `set(option: any, value?: any) => Promise<void>`

 Sets a config option to value, redrawing the calendar and updating the current view, if necessary.
+Check out https://flatpickr.js.org/options or https://flatpickr.js.org/instance-methods-properties-elements/#setoption-value for further documentation about this config

 #### Returns